 The Ultimate Exotic Amazon Fishing Experience

-River Plate’s “Fly-In Floating Cabins” is the ultimate solution for optimizing shallow drafting mobility, comfort, and luxury in the most remote areas of the Amazon.
-Upon arrival from the U.S., you will travel about one to two hours via an eight-passenger Cessna Caravan turbo-prop floatplane and then take a one to two-hour boat ride to one of six different Floating Cabin Camps.
-These mobile cabin camps cruise the headwaters of small tributaries and countless fish-filled, secluded lagoons, which are normally too long of a run for standard bass boats in the areas where most of the competing houseboats and lodges are operating.
+River Plate’s “Fly-In Floating Cabins” are the ultimate solution for optimizing shallow drafting mobility, comfort, and luxury in the most remote areas of the Amazon.
+Upon arrival, you will travel about one to two hours via an eight-passenger Cessna Caravan turbo-prop floatplane, followed by a one to a two-hour boat ride to one of six different Floating Cabin Camps.
+These mobile cabin camps cruise the headwaters of small tributaries and countless fish-filled, secluded lagoons.
+The location is normally too long of a run for standard bass boats in the areas where most of the competing houseboats and lodges are operating.
 The River Plate mobile cabins move daily to fresh, unfished river segments.
 Each night you are then overnighting along new and different white-sand Amazonian beaches.
-Also, this feature allows you to walk-in at any time to comfort from the nearby secluded, prehistoric-looking lagoons to your 10×15-foot private cabin that is outfitted with air conditioning and a full bathroom.
+Also, this feature allows you to walk in at any time to comfort from the nearby secluded, prehistoric-looking lagoons to your 10×15-foot private cabin that is outfitted with air conditioning and a full bathroom.
 These cabins are tastefully decorated and every detail has been carefully considered.

 Food and Beverages

 Each floating cabin “chain” of boats features a main dining cabin.
 Breakfast is served each morning by 6:00 AM and your guide will be ready to leave by 6:30 AM.
 At mid-day, you may return for lunch in the dining room and a “siesta” in your air-conditioned cabin or you may take a packed lunch in the boat with you.
 Appetizers and dinner are served each evening in the main dining area after all guests return.